rails/rails/guides/source/working_with_javascript_in_rails.md

 -------------------------------------

-Rails uses a technique called "Unobtrusive JavaScript" to handle attaching JavaScript to the DOM.
+Rails uses a technique called "Unobtrusive JavaScript" to handle attaching JavaScript to the DOM, getting separated from the HTML markup.
 This is generally considered to be a best-practice within the frontend community, but you may occasionally read tutorials that demonstrate other ways.

 Here's the simplest way to write JavaScript.
 You may see it referred to as 'inline JavaScript':